Joshua Leonard: Career

 Leonard next appeared alongside Dakota Fanning in The Motel Life (2012).
 The following year, he starred alongside Carol Kane and Natasha Lyonne in the dark comedy film Clutter, and co-starred in the sports film Snake and Mongoose.
 In 2014, Leonard co-starred in the drama film If I Stay, directed by R. J. Cutler and based on the novel of the same name by Gayle Forman.
 Leonard was then cast in the third season of A&E's drama-thriller series Bates Motel as James Finnigan, a psychology professor and a love interest for Norma Louise Bates.
 In 2015, he had a co-starring role in the romantic drama film 6 Years, directed by Hannah Fidell, which premiered at South by Southwest.
 In December 2015, it was reported that Marisa Tomei and Timothy Olyphant would star in the Leonard-directed drama film Behold My Heart.

 Personal life

 In January 2015, Leonard announced his engagement to actress Alison Pill.
 They were married on May 24, 2015, in Los Angeles.
-In July 2016, Leonard and Pill announced they were expecting their first child, a girl.
 Their daughter, Wilder Grace Leonard, was born on November 19, 2016.
+In 2025, Leonard and Pill divorced.